What is rosacea?

 What will it cost to treat my rosacea?

-Dr. Tkatch offers a six month treatment plan that will include your skincare products, in-clinic treatments and monthly visits with her for $3000.
-You will also need to use prescription medication that will cost approximately $200+/month and which may be covered by your extended health plan.
+Dr. Tkatch offers a six month treatment plan that will include your skincare products, in-clinic treatments and monthly visits with her, for $3,600.
+You may also need to use prescription medication that will cost approximately $200/month and which may be covered by your extended health plan.

 Dr. Tkatch changed my life!
 I have had the opportunity to visit MD Wellness Solutions for IPL treatment for my severe rosacea.
 I have had rosacea for most of my life but over the years it progressively worsened.
 Not only is it embarrassing and uncomfortable it also prevented me from participating in many activities.
 Now after the treatments my rosacea is gone!
 My insecurity is gone!
 I’m comfortable in my own skin!
 Since then I have had other treatments, was recommended the best skincare products I have ever used and have been continuously impressed by Dr. Tkatch and her team’s expertise, commitment and kindness.
 Each experience is better than the last.
 I will continue to see and trust her!